mallory/draft-knodel-age-arch/draft-knodel-age-arch.md

 ## Terminology

 Language matters because it shapes how we think about these systems.
-"Assurance" is less official than "verification" and "estimation" admits inherent imprecision. \[\[cite https://www.eff.org/deeplinks/2025/10/age-verification-estimation-assurance-oh-my-guide-terminology\]\]
+"Assurance" is less official than "verification" and "estimation" admits inherent imprecision.
+[EFF-Age-Terminology]

 **Age Verification** – Process of confirming a user’s age using an authoritative or verifiable source (e.g., government ID, credential, or trusted record).